John Humphreys Davies

 John Humphreys Davies (15 April 1871 – 10 August 1926) was a Welsh lawyer, bibliographer and educator.
 He joined the movement to start a National Library of Wales.

 Family and schooling

-Born at Llangeitho, Ceredigion, he was the son of Robert J. Davies, Cwrtmawr.
+Born at Llangeitho, Ceredigion, he was one of the children of Robert J. Davies, Cwrtmawr.
 He was educated at the University College of Wales, Aberystwyth and Lincoln College, Oxford, before being called to the bar at Lincoln's Inn.
+His sister Annie looked after him and his brother Walter for a time when they were students in London.

 Welsh literature

-Davies's interest in Welsh literature is associated with O. M. Edwards at Oxford and to his brother-in-law, T. E. Ellis.
+Davies's interest in Welsh literature is associated with O. M. Edwards at Oxford and his brother-in-law, T. E. Ellis.

 Along with Sir John Williams, who became his President while Principal at Aberystwyth, Davies was involved in the movement to establish a National Library for Wales.
+He collected many Welsh books and manuscripts and they became part of the National Library of Wales after his death.
+He also wrote several several books and journal articles.
+He was a founder of the Calvinistic Methodist Historical Society and was the editor of the Journal of the Welsh Bibliographical Society for a decade.

 He was President of Aberystwyth Old Students' Association in 1907–1908.

 Public life

 From an early age Davies became involved in public life, being elected an alderman of Cardiganshire County Council in 1895 at the age of 24, while not yet an elected councillor.
 He gained some support in that year as the new Liberal candidate for Cardiganshire in succession to Bowen Rowlands.
 The nomination, however, went to Matthew Vaughan-Davies.

 Davies served as Chairman of Cardiganshire County Council in 1916–1917.

 In 1905 he became Registrar of his alma mater and principal in 1919, a position which he held until his death at the age of 55.